 What are the consequences of an utter threats conviction?

 If an individual is found guilty of an allegation of uttering threats in Canada, there can be serious legal consequences.
 Uttering threats is punishable by imprisonment, fines, or both.

 The maximum penalty for uttering threats is five years imprisonment if the Crown prosecutes the offence by way of indictment.
 However, if the Crown prosecutes the offence by way of summary conviction, the maximum penalty is 18 months imprisonment.
 Additionally, fines may be imposed on top of any imprisonment sentence.

 In addition to these legal consequences, a criminal record resulting from a conviction for uttering threats can have significant long-term consequences, including difficulty obtaining employment, housing, and traveling internationally.
 It can also impact an individual’s personal and professional relationships.

 For individuals without criminal histories, the effect of a threatening bodily harm conviction on their livelihood, freedom, and future opportunities in life can be tremendous.

-It is important to remember that every allegation of uttering threats is a fact specific inquiry.
-Consulting a lawyer will assist you with identifying potential defences to this type of allegation.
+It is also important to remember that every allegation of uttering threats is a fact specific inquiry.
 Call Daniel Brown Law at (416) 297-7200 to arrange a consultation about your case.